Jonathan Bailey: Public image

 Phoebe Waller-Bridge described her former co-star as "completely brilliant... unbelievably charismatic in real life and so energetic", "Jonny operates at a different voltage.
 He's a meteorite of fun with an incredible amount of energy and playfulness."
-Patti LuPone, Bailey’s Company co-star, declared him "the biggest star in the world" in 2021 after consecutive successes on stage and screen, adding that he is "quite open as a human being.
-I love him.”
-Marianne Elliott recalled that Sondheim was enamored with Bailey.
+Director Marianne Elliott expressed that Bailey is "the nicest person you could ever hope to meet.
+But when he acts, he can have an edge, which can feel dangerous in a great way.
+An unpredictability."
+Elliott recalled that Stephen Sondheim was enamored with Bailey.
 Three days before the composer died in 2021, Elliott told him that Bailey would be starring in the play Cock.
 Sondheim "literally stopped in his tracks, closed his eyes, put his hand on his chest and said, 'Be still my beating heart,'" Elliott recounted.

-Variety included Bailey in its Power of Pride list of most influential queer artists in Hollywood in 2022.
-Attitude featured Bailey in their inaugural list of "LGBTQ+ trailblazers changing the world" in 2020.
+Bailey is considered one of the leading LGBTQ+ figures in the entertainment industry and has been included in several influential lists including Attitude's Trailblazers in 2020, Variety's Power of Pride list in 2022, Out's Most Impactful and Influential in 2023, and The Independent's Pride List in 2024.
 GQ described him as "one of the few gay British actors working onscreen whose roles don't seem defined wholly by their sexuality."
 Pride declared that he is proof gay actors can convincingly play straight roles, with Out writing that Bailey's visibility is inspiring LGBTQ+ performers to come out.

+Philanthropy

+In 2019, Bailey participated in the National Three Peaks Challenge to raise money for the Scottish branch of the Motor Neurone Disease Association.
+In 2024, he ran the Hackney Half Marathon to benefit LGBTQ+ youth charity Just Like Us of which he is a patron.

+The Shameless Fund

+In 2024, Bailey founded the charity The Shameless Fund that "aims to help members of the queer community across the world live freely and authentically" by raising money through celebrity and brand partnerships.
+The charity's debut collaboration was with fashion brand Loewe's "Drink Your Milk" collection.
+In 2025, Bailey collaborated with eyewear brand Cubitts to re-imagine the eyeglasses worn by his character in Jurassic World Rebirth with proceeds benefiting the charity.

 Personal life

-An avid cyclist, Bailey has also competed in marathons and triathlons, in addition to being fond of paddleboarding and mountaineering.
-In 2018, he climbed the Everest base camp in Nepal, and the following year climbed Ben Nevis, Scafell Pike, and Snowdon within 24 hours to raise money for MND Association Scotland.
-Resident on the Sussex coast in Hove, he regularly takes cold sea swims in the morning for "exhilaration, ... invigoration, and resuscitation."
+Bailey resides in Hove, East Sussex.
+An avid cyclist, Bailey has competed in marathons and triathlons in addition to doing paddleboarding and mountaineering.
+In 2018, he hiked the Everest Base Camp in Nepal.

-Bailey privately came out as gay to friends and family in his early 20s, publicly commenting on it in 2018.
-Although cautious of discussing his sexuality as it is a personal matter that he noted "becomes a commodity and a currency", he is committed to visibility and representation stating that, "if I can fill spaces that I didn't have growing up then I feel like that's a really brilliant thing" and "something I’ll always strive to do".
+Bailey privately came out as gay to friends and family in his early 20s, but did not comment on it in public for another decade.
+He came out publicly in 2018.
+Although cautious of discussing his sexuality, which he sees as a personal matter that "becomes a commodity and a currency", he is committed to visibility and representation, saying: "If I can fill spaces that I didn't have growing up, then I feel like that's a really brilliant thing."
+He also called this "something [I'll] always strive to do".